 Or likely.
 (Sorry.)

-But considering the mounting pile of outstanding student debt in U.S. — at $1.5 trillion, student loans were the largest non-mortgage source of household debt in 2018 — we should at least consider every option for wiping it out, right?
+But considering the mounting pile of outstanding student debt in the U.S. — at $1.75 trillion, student loans were the largest non-mortgage source of household debt in 2021 — you should consider every option for wiping out yours, right?

 Before we dig into individual programs, let’s cover the ground rules.

-First, a word about words: Forgiveness, discharge and cancellation essentially mean the same thing when you’re thinking about your student debt — they mean you no longer have to pay the remaining balance on your loan — but the terms are usually applied in different circumstances:
+First, a word about words: Forgiveness, discharge and cancellation essentially mean the same thing when you’re thinking about your student debt.
+They mean you no longer have to pay the remaining balance on your federal loans.
+But the terms are usually applied in different circumstances: